d3b4g/leonids/_posts/2021-02-19-ad-redteam-intro.md

 ![source-01](/img/labssz.png)

-I have built a red team cyber range that mimics real-world Active Directory environment  for demostrating the attacks.
+I have a redteam cyber range that mimics real-world Active Directory environment for demostrating the attacks.
 If you are looking to setup similar lab environment there are plenty of resource available, i am not going to cover lab setup in this post.

 In the lab setup i have three domains.